Sunil-I/Point-of-Sales-Device/readme.md

 # Features
 The application contains many basic aspects such as:
 - A Pin Pad which allows the user to enter a reasonable number in the appropriate text box
-- Buttons which permits users to send, return or check credit card
+- This Application includes buttons which permits users to send, return or check credit card
+- We also added a properties page

 # Use Cases ******

-# Contributions
+# Contributions ******
 To start this project, all developers were split into different sections of the web interface in order to design and develop an adequate and running application as shown below.
 We communicated on several calls and messages as well as inteacted with eachother in class hours to catch up and guide eachother on improvements or deteriorations in the web application.

 | Sunil Islam | Kacper Stepniewski | Liam Nicola | Kayleigh Perera |